WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-Since each property in the `struct` I showed above engaged a heap
+Since each property in the aforementioned struct requires heap allocation
-allocation to store the data, the cost of copying this struct is increased
+for data storage, the cost of copying this struct also rises.
+The number
-at the same time -- how many heap allocations bring how many retain
+of heap allocations corresponds to the number of retaining operations
-operations.
-Since retaining shall be guaranteed to be atomic, this may
+during the copy.
+Since retaining shall be guaranteed to be atomic, this
-cause lagging in user interactions and waste in memory space.
+could potentially cause lagging in user interactions and waste in memory
+space.

-To reduce the cost of copying the struct, we can aggregate the properties
+To minimize the struct's copying cost, we can aggregate the properties
-into a class instance which serves as the storage, implementing the
+into a class instance that acts as storage.
+This approach implements the
-copy-on-write behavior on the original struct when mutating the contents
+copy-on-write behavior in the original struct when altering the storage
-in the storage:
+contents:

 ```swift
 struct User {